linkedin/rest.li/guide_restli_server.md

     }

-For the service code to selectively update just the street field (e.g.
-UPDATE addresses SET street=:street WHERE key=:key).
+For the service code to selectively update just the street field (e.g., UPDATE addresses SET street=:street WHERE key=:key).
 The partial update can be inspected and the selective update if only the street field is
 changed: